libremente/libremente.github.io/about.md

 gp (git push -u origin master aaaaaaaaaah pushing to master OMG!!!)
 ```

 and jekyll does the rest of the job... well that's not too hard right?
 It's actually pretty fun!
+That's how I do my blogging and it's just fun!